jvanstraten/gated-clock/README.md

    the cutouts for them.
 Once tightened, cut the exposed part of the leads off with pliers.
 Finally, disassemble everything again to retrieve the LED.
 I've found that two screws on opposite sides is enough.

+ - The trace connecting the USB bus voltage to the 5V rail on the Teensy LC must be cut, to prevent the power supply on the support board from trying to power your PC.

+ - The mainboard to support board connectors are slightly too short right out of the box: the male side should be soldered flush to the opposite side of the PCB rather than having it stick through slightly as usual.

+Ultimately, the order in which you solder the parts is up to you.
+Here's some tips and recommendations, however.

  - I couldn't be bothered to add part designators to the board generation scripts and design entry file formats, so you'll have to use the